|Director of Communications and Social Media|

 Before entering ZooNorth, guests pass the Endangered Species Carousel and Lemur Lookout exhibit.
 The custom-made carousel features hand-crafted exotic animals.
 The carousel and its shelter received a design award from the AIA.
 Lemur Lookout is a 4,000-square-foot, circular, naturalistic exhibit for these endangered primitive primates.
 It currently houses three species of lemurs: ring-tailed, collared, and black-and-white ruffed lemurs on rotating exhibition.

-Crossing the bridge into ZooNorth, guests approach the Flamingo Pond, home to Caribbean and Chilean flamingos as well as other birds of North and South American wetlands.
+Crossing the bridge into ZooNorth, guests approach the Flamingo Pond, home to Caribbean flamingos as well as other birds of North and South American wetlands.
 The grouping includes wood storks, hooded mergansers, crested screamers, macaws, whistling and ruddy ducks, great egrets, eastern brown pelicans, black-necked swans, and more.
 Many of the birds came to the Zoo from wildlife rehabilitators and cannot be released into the wild.

 To the right of the Flamingo Pond, the Wildlife Amphitheater features SOAR, A Festival of Flight presented by Kimberly-Clark.
 The interactive bird show showcases free-flight demonstrations and trained birds perform natural behaviors in a humorous program.
 In front of the stage, guests can view penguins or alligators swimming as they participate in the ever-changing show.
 The amphitheater also accommodates 650 guests for special programs and events.